Vibex/qt/README.md

--   negBorder(Window Borders): negBorder() is a replacement to border(). negBorder only receives 1 parameter and it is the width of your window borders. negBorder() will make it so that your window borders overlap in such a way that the become half the size. negBorder() only looks good with windows classic and certain Custom Visual Styles(VS).
+-   negBorder(Window Borders): negBorder() is a replacement to border(). negBorder only receives 1 parameter and it is the width of your window borders. negBorder() will make it so that your window borders overlap in such a way that they become half the size. negBorder() only looks good with windows classic and certain Custom Visual Styles.

+### Workspace

+-   workspace(Number of Workspaces): workspace() sets the number of workspaces qt keeps track of.
+This can be a number between 1 and 9.